a-ads/blog/content/blog/2020-03-27-faq-for-advertisers.md

 ## Is there a minimum deposit or a minimum daily budget?

 No, there is none.
 You can deposit any sum to your deposit address and set any daily budget, that seems reasonable to you.
 The only limitation is technical: budgets less than 121 satoshis won’t be spent.
-Just mind checking the traffic estimations when you set a daily budget at Campaign -> Finances -> Budget page.
+Just mind checking the traffic estimations when you set a daily budget at "Campaign -> Payment model" page.
 Please note that traffic estimations might not be accurate, especially if you have a narrow targeting and low budgets.

 ## How to move money from a user balance to a campaign balance?